 For more tips on preparing property and homes for wildfire, visit Colorado State Forest Service's website for wildfire mitigation resources or the National Fire Protection Association for wildfire public education resources.

 If you hire a mitigation company to help prepare your property, do your homework first and get references.
 It is strongly recommended that homeowners request a plan from the company prior to any work being done.
 If you would like a member of the fire department to review this plan, email us.
-You also can contact CRFD at 303-660-1066 for suggestions on who to contact.
+You also can call CRFD at 303-660-1066 for suggestions on who to contact for mitigation.

 Protecting a home or property from wildfire is not a one-time effort.
 It's a process that requires ongoing preparation and shared responsibility.